Can I Switch My Straight Talk Service To Another Phone?

 -

 I but thought I would mention that if someone wants to activate a TF-TMO SIM on a non-TracFone, CS will inquire for the IMEI of the phone.
 It has happened to me twice, recently.
 They said it is to verify compatability.
 That is probably because T-Mobile at present wants to be sure a device is VoLTE-capable.
-Information technology is not really a problem, as most of the more modern unbranded phones tin can practice VoLTE on T-Mobile.
-I fifty-fifty have an unbranded Moto G4 Play that does VoLTE on TMO, and an unbranded E4 that does both VoLTE and WiFi-calling on TMO.

 Of course, as stated earlier, once a TF-TMO SIM is activated, it can be switched around without issues.